shanilevy/gradle-bintray-plugin/README.md

     }
 }
 ```
-* As an example, you can also refer to these sample projects [build file](https://github.com/bintray/bintray-examples/tree/master/gradle-bintray-plugin-examples).
+* As an example, you can also refer to these [sample projects](https://github.com/bintray/bintray-examples/tree/master/gradle-bintray-plugin-examples).

 **Gradle Compatibility:**
 When using Gradle publications or when using `filesSpec` for direct file uploads, you'll need to use Gradle 2.x; Otherwise, the plugin is compatible with Gradle 1.12 and above.